Buying property?

 Making offers for Tender, Asking price, Negotiation

 When making an offer, it’s best to openly communicate your intentions with the agent.
-The agent’s goal is to act fairly towards both buyers and vendors and help facilitate a mutually beneficial agreement.
+The agent’s goal is to act fairly towards both buyers and vendors and help both parties reach a fair and acceptable agreement.
 Avoid making excessively low offers as this can offend the vendor and make it difficult to purchase their property.
 Vendors are individuals just like you, so be respectful and considerate of their feelings.

 For your own benefit, it’s best to act reasonably with the vendors.
 They want you to purchase their home and a fair offer near the asking price is more likely to lead to a successful agreement.
 Ask the agent to convey your genuine interest in the property and how much you love it and will care for it.
 This is a more appealing message to the vendors, compared to pointing out the negatives of their beloved home.
 By working together and approaching negotiations in a collaborative manner, a fair agreement can be reached.